pknielski/pknielski.github.io/_posts/2019-05-20-soupychicken.md

 title: Soupy Chicken
 ---

-This is an easy dish for those times you forget to thaw the chicken.
 I threw this together one night when I had planned to do something else with the thighs but forgot to thaw them.
-I liked it so much I cook it all the time.
+I liked it so much I cook it all the time now.

 Here’s what you will need to make it like I do.
 However, you can change whatever you want-different vegetables, a different cut of chicken, different herbs.
 But try it once like this to get the hang of it and see how the flavors work together.